-13. Termination of Registration
+14. Termination of Registration

-A person shall cease to be a registered student of the University if her/his CPA remains below 40% at the end of an academic year and s/he has already repeated one year of study, unless decided otherwise by Senate.
+The registration of a student will be terminated if her/his CPA remains below 40% at the end of an academic year and s/he has already repeated one year of study, unless decided otherwise by Senate.

-14. List of Modules
+15. List of Modules